 The top fun facts about vegetable oil are listed here:

-- Vegetable oils are the mixture of various refined oils such as soybean, canola, safflower and sunflower oils.
+- Vegetable oils are a mixture of various refined oils such as soybean, canola, safflower, and sunflower oils.

 - Vegetables are crushed to extract the oil.